mdmtk/docs/edge/source/guide/xml/response.md

 * Parm Error

 ### Framework Error
-The MX framework typically passes the submitted XML directly to the CSP, but may return errors if a CSP is not found or if the XML is malformed in general.
+The MXMS typically passes the submitted XML directly to the CSP, but may return errors if a CSP is not found or if the XML is malformed in general.
 Below is an example:

 XML Submitted